boostorg/leaf/doc/whitepaper.md

 ## 2. Classification of functions based on their affinity to errors

-> **Definition:** Functions that create error objects and initiate error handling are called *error-initiating* functions.
+> **Definition:** Functions that create error objects and initiate error handling are called *error initiating* functions.

 These are functions which, based on the semantics of the operations they perform, flag certain outcomes as failures, reporting the causes to their caller.

-> **Definition:** Functions which forward to the caller error information communicated by lower-level functions are called *error-neutral* functions.
+> **Definition:** Functions which forward to the caller error information communicated by lower-level functions are called *error neutral* functions.

 These functions react solely based on the [*failure flag*](#1-the-semantics-of-a-failure) indicated by a lower-level function, forwarding failures to the caller without understanding the semantics of the error ("something went wrong").

-For example, an *error-initiating* function may initialize a new `std::error_code` object to describe a failure, while an *error-neutral* function may just forward the `std::error_code` returned by a lower-level function to its own caller.
+For example, an *error initiating* function may initialize a new `std::error_code` object to describe a failure, while an *error neutral* function may just forward the `std::error_code` returned by a lower-level function to its own caller.

-Of course, *error-neutral* functions may contribute additional error information.
-The key difference between *error-initiating* and *error-neutral* functions is that the latter do not understand the semantics of lower-level failures, they simply react based on the value of the *failure flag*.
+Of course, *error neutral* functions may contribute additional error information.
+The key difference between *error initiating* and *error neutral* functions is that the latter do not understand the semantics of lower-level failures, they simply react based on the value of the *failure flag*.

 > **Definition:**
-> Functions which dispose of error objects they have received and recover normal program operation are called *error-handling* functions.
+> Functions which dispose of error objects they have received and recover normal program operation are called *error handling* functions.

-All information communicated by *error-initiating* and *error-neutral* functions in case of a failure targets an *error-handling* function found up the call stack.
+All information communicated by *error initiating* and *error neutral* functions in case of a failure targets an *error handling* function found up the call stack.
 In order to take appropriate action to resume normal program operation, that function must understand the semantics of at least some possible error conditions that may occur in lower-level functions (the exception is functions that act as catch-all handlers, which are designed to recover from any and all error conditions, possibly after logging all available relevant information.)

-Note that an *error-handling* function may act as *error-neutral* as well, by forwarding to its caller some failures it does not recognize and therefore can not recover from.
+Note that an *error handling* function may act as *error neutral* as well, by forwarding to its caller some failures it does not recognize and therefore can not recover from.

 ## 3. Types of error information based on context